HenryMehta/hexia-blog/README.rst

    Template: blog/blog_form.html

    When using create you must set the blog auther to the user who it is associated with.

+7b.
+There aprev and next blog functions provided

+    For a given `blog` object you can access the previous and next blog with `blog.prev_blog` and `blog.next_blog`

 8. Visit http://127.0.0.1:8000/.